-The audit is conducted by an independent auditor, Friedman LLP, a regional firm in the New York metropolitan area with a strong not-for-profit practice that has been auditing AIGA’s books for the past four years.
+The audit is conducted by an independent auditor, Friedman LLP, a regional firm in the New York metropolitan area with a strong not-for-profit practice that has been auditing AIGA’s books for the past five years.
 The board regularly re-evaluates the engagement of its audit firm to assure it remains objective and independent in its evaluation of management.

 AIGA’s fiscal year concludes on September 30 each year.
 The draft audit is normally completed in late December.
 The auditors report their findings to the Treasurer, who serves on the board of directors, and review the audit with him/her.
 The financial statements are then reviewed by the executive committee of the national board before being submitted to the full board for acceptance, at which point it is considered final.

 The financial statements include standard accounting presentations of AIGA’s financial position at a single point in time, September 30.
-The notes that begin on page 5 provide a review of the activities that drive financial performance and condition.
+The notes that begin on page 9 provide a review of the activities that drive financial performance and condition.